cosmos72/gomacro/README.md

 * an interactive tool to make science more productive and more fun.
-  If you use compiled Go with scientific libraries (physics, bioinformatics, statistics...) you can import the same libraries from gomacro REPL (immediate on Go 1.8+ and Linux or Go 1.10.2+ and Mac OS X, requires restarting on other platforms, see [Importing packages](#importing-packages) below), call them interactively, inspect the results, feed them to other functions/libraries, all in a single session.
+  If you use compiled Go with scientific libraries (physics, bioinformatics, statistics...) you can import the same libraries from gomacro REPL (immediate on Linux and Mac OS X, requires restarting on other platforms, see [Importing packages](#importing-packages) below), call them interactively, inspect the results, feed them to other functions/libraries, all in a single session.
   The imported libraries will be **compiled**, not interpreted,